What kayak is the best for kayak sailing ?

 Inflatable, folding, and skin on frame kayaks

-Inflatable, folding, and skin on frame kayaks typically require you to make a simple solid mast base board (usually made of a plastic board or varnished quality plywood) to attach to your deck, or extra reinforcement and may require some anchor points / tie down points to be added as well.
+Inflatable, folding, and skin on frame kayaks typically require you to make a simple solid mast base board (usually made of a plastic board or varnished quality plywood) to attach to your deck, and may require some anchor points / tie down points to be added as well.
+Commonly attaching D-Ring patches to inflatable kayaks is part of the process.
 These things are not difficult but do require more knowledge & determination.
 Falcon Sails will be happy to guide you and support you through the installation process.

 Sometimes, just a bit of extra deck reinforcement / deck stiffeners included in a Falcon Sail complete rigging kit, will be all you need on an inflatable, folding, or skin on frame kayak.
 On occasion these kayaks will have a solid mounting point that is ready to go and will be just as easy to rig a sail on as a hard-shell kayak (plastic, composite (fiberglass, Kevlar, Carbon, wood / not folding or inflatable)).
 Each boat is different.
 If you like, call or email the Falcon Sails shop to let us know the model of paddle craft you are considering, and we will respond with some comments that will let you know what is necessary for your kayak.
 If you order a Falcon Sail with a complete rigging kit for any paddle craft, we will put together the best and most complete rigging kit we can and provide notes and advice for you, so you know what is needed to do a great rigging job.